Shinigami Eyes

 Mark as anti-trans

-"Protecting womyn's spaces", alt-right transphobia, strong transmedicalism and enby-phobia.
+"Protecting womyn's spaces", alt-right transphobia, restriction or opposition to gender-affirming care and enby-phobia.

 Abigail